-The Composition and TESOL Graduate Program is committed primarily to serving professionals who are employed or who have strong promise of employment.
+The Composition and Applied Linguistics Graduate Program is committed primarily to serving professionals who are employed or who have strong promise of employment.

 This commitment means that course offerings are arranged to accommodate teaching schedules of secondary, two-year, and four-year college teachers.
 With this flexibility of scheduling, graduate students can usually pursue their studies without interrupting their careers, or they can take advantage of sabbaticals and leaves to complete course work.